-In this paper we explore this issue by looking at the system of partial interrogatives in French.
-By running a series of judgment tasks, and in particular by introducing a double scale with which participants could give their assessment of different variants available to ask a partial question in French, we provide evidence for different nuances of acceptability of these sentences.
-Based on available corpus data exploring the same phenomenon (Thiberge, Badin, & Liégeois, 2021), the design of our experiments provides evidence for an influence of contextual and sociolinguistic factors on the assessments.
-We will show that L1 French speakers differentiate between what normatively "grammatical" French is supposed to be (which variant is better within a prescriptive view of the language), and what is actually "acceptable" in a given interaction (which variant is actually used in everyday French).
+Here, we explore this issue by looking at the system of wh- interrogatives in French, and we focus on how prescriptivism and a speaker's relation to the linguistic norm might explain differences in acceptability for a given set of linguistic forms.
+We argue that French is particularly suited to study sociopragmatic factors that play a role in acceptability judgments, partly because formal (mostly written) and informal (mostly spoken) French sometimes seem to follow very different rules, to the point that some researchers even consider them as two separate systems, placing French in a quasi-diglossic situation (Zribi-Hertz, 2006).
+Although we do not follow this diglossic approach, we think that studying acceptability judgments for variants of wh- interrogatives in French may help shed new light on fine-grained factors influencing acceptability.
+By running a series of judgment tasks and in particular by introducing a double scale with which participants could give their assessment of different variants available to ask a wh- question in French, we provide evidence for different nuances of acceptability of these sentences.
+Based on available corpus data exploring the same phenomenon (Thiberge, Badin, & Liégeois, 2021), the design of our experiments provides evidence for an influence of contextual and sociolinguistic factors on judgments.
+We will show that L1 French speakers differentiate between what normatively "grammatical" French is supposed to be (which variant is better within a prescriptive view of the language) and what is actually "acceptable" in a given interaction (which variant is most often used in everyday French).
 To be able to express these aspects of acceptability, participants must be given the proper tools and, on the basis of our data, we argue that careful consideration should be given to the stimuli used in acceptability judgment tasks.
-Speakers seem to be aware of the difference between normative acceptability, and what we call general suitability, but this difference is nuanced by sociolinguistic factors potentially external to the linguistic form in itself such as context formality and the speaker's age group.
+Speakers seem to be aware of the difference between normative acceptability and what we call general suitability, but this difference also depends on sociolinguistic factors potentially external to the linguistic form itself such as context formality and the speaker's age group.

 This paper is organized as follows.
-In section 2, we give an overview of the French partial interrogative system and of the data already available with regard to this alternation phenomenon, and we present our analysis as to what different approaches to the notion of acceptability would predict in terms of what the acceptable variants should be for French speakers.
+In Section 2, we give an overview of the French wh- interrogative system and of the data already available with regard to this alternation phenomenon and present our analysis of what different approaches to the notion of acceptability would predict in terms of what the acceptable variants should be for French speakers.
 In sections 3 and 4 we present results from a series of three different acceptability judgment tasks with different acceptability scales and, with Bayesian inferential statistics, we give evidence for a combined influence of context formality and of the age group of participants on the results.
-In section 5, we summarize our findings and we argue for the integration of sociolinguistic concepts to better characterize the very notion of acceptability.
+Perhaps more crucially, the number of scales given to participants to answer modulates how they express their judgments.
+In Section 5, we summarize our findings and we argue for the need to go beyond a "general goodfor-all acceptability" scale in psycho(linguistic) experiments, to better take into account - and maybe mitigate - the influence of prescriptive linguistic norms on acceptability judgments.

-2 French partial interrogation as a case study for acceptability
+2 French wh-questions as a case study for acceptability